chakrabar/Solutions/src/zoom-clone/readme.md

 1. `npm install`
 2. Globally install peerjs `npm install peer -g`
-3. Run peerjs server `peerjs --port 3001` (a custom perJS server might be run at, say http://localhost:3001/peerjsserver)
+3. Run peerjs server `peerjs --port 3001` (a custom perJS server might be run at, say http://localhost:3001/peerjsserver).
+Note, setup this peerjs server connection details in `script.js` which will be used at client front-end
 4. Browse to http://localhost:3000
 5. Copy generated URI and open another tab/window of the browser and paste URI
-6. Currently it works only on `Chrome` or `Chromium base Edge`, but not on both on same client at same time
+6. It **currently works only on** `Chrome` or `Chromium base Edge`, but not on both, in same client, at same time

 ## Tips to successfully deploy to Azure App Service